TorstenDittmann/php-rust-extension-benchmark/README.md

 > This experiment uses the [ext-php-rs ](https://crates.io/crates/ext-php-rs) crate.

-The scenario we are testing is matching a URL against a list endpoints including placeholders which is used in [utopia-php/framework](https://github.com/utopia-php/framework).
+The scenario we are testing is matching a URL against a list of endpoints including placeholders which is used in [utopia-php/framework](https://github.com/utopia-php/framework).

 # Usage